3 Out Of 4 Percentage

 • Q: How do I calculate a percentage if I don't have a whole number?

 • A: The same principles apply.
-For example, if you have 3 out of 4.5 items, you would still divide 3 by 4.5 and multiply by 100 to get the percentage.
+Here's one way to look at it: if you have 3 out of 4.5 items, you would still divide 3 by 4.5 and multiply by 100 to get the percentage.

 • Q: What if I have a decimal number in the numerator or denominator?